- This event has passed.

-Center for Arthropod Management Technologies (CAMTech): An NSF IUCRC Informational Webinar
+Center for Arthropod Management Technologies (CAMTech): An NSF Industry-University Cooperative Research Center Webinar

-CAMTech, a National Science Foundation and industry funded research center, functions to bridge the gap between industry needs and federal and academic research for arthropod and nematode management.
+CAMTech, a National Science Foundation and industry funded research center, functions to bridge the gap between industry needs, federal and academic research for arthropod and nematode management.
 Operating through multiple university nodes located at Iowa State University, the University of Florida and the University of Kentucky and in its 6th year of operation, CAMTech currently partners with 11 companies to accomplish its mission.
-This webinar provides a concise overview of the center’s operation, funding, intellectual property, project selection and management.

 Who Should Participate?